 Kandersteg is sort of the forgotten village a couple valleys to the west.
 It’s small and beautiful.
 The mountains aren’t as grand, but they’re still very, very nice, and the nearby Oeschinensee gets serious consideration as world’s prettiest lake.
 They get a few British travelers and lots of international scouts (there’s a huge scout camp here), but strangely very few Americans, and if you’d like to be a little more off the beaten path, it’s a good choice.

-Interlaken is OK for a night, but it’s more of a transportation hub and a place to buy souvenirs than the best local travel destination – I prefer to stay in one of the mountain villages mentioned above.
+Interlaken is fine for a night, but it’s more of a transportation hub and a place to buy souvenirs than the best local travel destination – I prefer to stay in one of the mountain villages mentioned above.
 It is a good place to book adventure activities such as paragliding (which is possible in all of these villages), rafting and canyoning, and it’s a good base for the off-season months of May, October, and November when uncertain weather makes mountain activities less ideal.

 Grindelwald has long been known as the ‘glacier village’ thanks to the nearby glaciers that extend almost into the town.
 The glaciers may be receding, but the views are still out of this world.